6 key Medicare questions

 Sounds great, right?
 Well, there's a catch.
 Medicare Advantage plans provide coverage for what's called "in-network services."
 Each Medicare Advantage plan works with a network of doctors and health care facilities.
 Most Medicare Advantage plans require a beneficiary to go through their network for services, but plans vary: For example, while HMOs provide only in-network services, PPOs have a network but allow you to go out-of-network with higher cost sharing.

-Tip: If you're considering a Medicare Advantage plan, think about which doctors you see, what your current medical needs are (such as prescription medications) and whether the doctors you now see are in-network for the Medicare plan you're considering.
-If they aren't in-network, would you mind switching doctors?
+Tip: If you're considering a Medicare Advantage plan, think about which doctors you see, what your current medical needs are (such as prescription medications), if you plan to travel often, how your plan handles regular health care services outside your plans service area and the cost, and whether the doctors you now see are in-network for the Medicare plan you're considering.

 3. How do I sign up?

 You may know which Medicare coverage you will choose.
 But how do you go about making it official?